 The fat stored in your body is full of energy that is readily available for use during times of famine.

 However, it doesn’t cost your body much to store it.

 It’s like a savings account.
 You generally don’t dip into your savings account until you’ve depleted your cash reserves.

-Muscles are also full of energy, but unlike fat, they are very expensive.
-They require a lot of energy just to be maintained.
+Muscles are also full of energy, but unlike fat, they are expensive.
+They require more energy just to be maintained.

 It’s like owning a luxury boat that requires monthly payments to upkeep.
 If you start to run low on cash (aka calories), it is wise to sell the boat to get rid of your most expensive liabilities.